TheTechRobo/keyra-bot/README.md

 How to use
 ==========

-First you should install the required gems as user:
+First you should install the required gems as user (recommended):

     gem install --user-install cinch

+You may optionally install other dependencies too like ruby-yaml

-Then just run the given scripts/ for each purpose
+Then just run the scripts/ for each purpose